fenago/machine-learning-for-finance/lab_guides/Lab_5.md

 Finally, we\'ll run this piece of text through the English language model pipeline.
-This will create a `Doc` instance, something we explained earlier on in this chapter.
+This will create a `Doc` instance, something we explained earlier on in this lab.
 The file will hold a lot of information, including the named entities: